jonathan-legrand/memento-qc/README.md

 Scripts starting with 1, 2, 4 and 7 are able to write to BIDS directory, make sure you understand what they do before executing them.

+To get started, create a conda environment with proper dependencies using `conda env create -f environment.yml`.

 ## Quality control

 The logic of QC is that all the scripts starting by 3 are